Restream/reindexer/cpp_src/server/contrib/server.md

 ```

 This operation will create new database.
-If database is already exists, then error will be returned.
+If database already exists, then error will be returned.

 #### RequestBody